 Many of the greatest songwriters make their homelands come alive in a universal way, even to listeners that have never been to those places.
 Bruce Springsteen is an example of this.
 The New Jersey of his youth is a mythic land to those that love his songs.
 Vlado Kreslin is also one of these songwriters.
 Through his songs he has turned his homeland of Prekmurje into a place where human behavior and landscape combine in magical and instructive ways.
 The song "Tista črna kitara" takes the listener into a complex world of traditional customs, ethnic relationships and ultimately, human understanding.
 The song is full of unforgettable images and narrative grace.
 It is a powerful, important tale, one that will certainly be sung for generations to come.

-"I prefer traditional music, whatever its origin, other music is not as interesting or exiting, since it derives from deratives.
+"I prefer traditional music, whatever its origin, other music is not as interesting or exciting, since it derives from deratives.
 I really like Vlado Kreslin's approach."
 Goran Bregović

 “I had heard the music of Vlado Kreslin and found it marvellous, a magic fusion of so many Mitteleuropean motifs that put me in mind of everything from the films of Emir Kusturica to the novels of Bohumil Hrabal.
 So much great modern art and writing has risen out of the polyglot world of central Europe.
 I realize that Kreslin’s music is entirely of his own world, and yet enlarged that world to include anyone who wished to be a part of it.”
 Richard Flanagan, Australian writer and director